 7. Track your sleep

 Sleeping regenerates the body and boosts your memory.
 It strengthens your immune system to protect you against illnesses.
 Thus, you must go to bed on time.
 If you’re struggling with a disruptive sleep schedule, limit your screen time and read a book before bed.
 You can also practice deep breathing.
 Also, prepare a dark room for your sleeping time.
 Darkness releases the sleep hormone melatonin, making it easier for you to fall asleep.

 8. Practice journaling or scripting

 Journalling and scripting are two different forms of writing your thoughts.
-While journaling is about what happened with you, scripting is about writing in the present tense about things you want to happen with you.
+While journaling is about what happened to you, scripting is about writing in the present tense about things you want to happen to you.
 It all comes down to free your mind by expressing yourself.
 You can stick to a journaling routine of writing throughout the week.
 This is also a great way to keep a track of your intentions in achieving your goals.